 BTEC Extended Diploma Distinction Distinction Merit in a relevant subject which must include Biology modules

-Diploma in Science or Maths with 60 credits overall to include 45 level 3 credits equating to 24 Distinctions (18 from Biology units), 18 Merits and 3 Passes.
+Science Diploma with 45 Level 3 credits equating to 24 Distinctions (18 from Science) from Science units, 18 Merits and 3 Passes.
 Other combinations equating to 118 UCAS tariff points are acceptable

 Other: You will also need an enhanced DBS check.

 BSc (Hons) Biology (Including Foundation Year):

 Students who are studying this course are required to achieve a mark of 70% or higher in order to progress onto the BSc (Hons) Medical Sciences degree.